Besar Mertokusumo: Legal and political career

 After being refused equal legal status with the Dutch, Mertokusumo decided to become an advocate.
 He later established a law firm in Tegal, not far from his family in Brebes; at the time, there were few Dutch lawyers there.
 Despite a lack of support from his family, after a few years he was able to open a second branch in Semarang, attracting young lawyers to his firm with wages up to 600 gulden a month.

-During the Japanese occupation of Indonesia, Mertokusumo served as the mayor of Tegal in April 1942; he was the first Native Indonesian mayor.
+During the Japanese occupation of the Dutch East Indies, Mertokusumo served as the mayor of Tegal in April 1942; he was the first Native Indonesian mayor.
 In 1944 he became the regent of Tegal Regency.
 Towards the end of the Japanese occupation, he joined the Committee for Preparatory Work for Indonesian Independence and became the Assistant Resident of Pekalongan.

 After independence, Mertokusumo served as secretary general of the Department of Justice.

 Mertokusumo died at age 86 on 23 February 1980.
 He is buried in Giritama Cemetery, Bogor.